 Kentucky football has started ramping up practice as they get ready to compete in a 10-game conference-only schedule this coming fall.
 A key component of the team is senior center Drake Jackson, who has racked up plenty of preseason recognition as a top player at his position.

 Even while getting those accolades during the few months that everyone was in quarantine due to the Covid-19 pandemic, Jackson had to make sure he stayed in shape.
-Now at the beginning of practice, the senior has lost 30 pounds, and says he is moving better than ever.
+Fast forward to the beginning of practice, and the senior has lost 30 pounds as he is moving better than ever.

 “In March when we were in quarantine, I decided to go one of two ways — I could get fat and out of shape, or lose weight and stay in shape.
 So I decided the ladder,” Jackson said.
 “I’m glad I did it.
 It’s not like I didn’t take it serious before, but now I gotta take it serious.”